Geology (GLY)

 GLY1100 HISTORICAL GEOLOGY (3.00 Credits)

-A study of the origin and evolution of the Earth and the history of life on our planet.
+A study of the history of the Earth and life forms on our planet.
+Usually using a model, especially North America.
 The course encompasses the causes and effects geologic change and the evolution of life, and the role of plate tectonics on the geologic and biologic evolution of Earth.
 Emphasis is placed on how and why past geologic and biologic changes occurred.
 Interpretations of Earth's past history are also used to help explain current events and predict future trends.
 Field trips are optional.

 Total Contact Hrs: 48.00